innovativemedicine/haplorec-wui/source/tools.rst

 jsPlumb
 =======

-Used for connecting the nodes in the dependency Graph
+Used for connecting the targets in the dependency Graph
     - http://jsplumbtoolkit.com/doc/home.html
     - http://jsplumbtoolkit.com/jquery/flowchartConnectorsDemo.html